sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/05_vba/interop-vba.md

   ...
 End Sub
 ```
-You may provide an empty implementation if you are not interested in performing any actions when the subscription has been terminated.
+You may provide an empty implementation if you aren't interested in performing any actions when the subscription has been terminated.